MouseSavers.com - Great deals on all things Disney!

 Is it possible to use more than one discount for the same Disney resort reservation?

-If you are making a "room-only" reservation, you can use ONE discount, be that a discount code for the general public, AAA rate, Annual Passholder rate or Florida resident rate.
+If you are making a “room-only” reservation, you can use ONE discount, be that a discount code for the general public, Annual Passholder rate or Florida resident rate.
 You may not use the discounts in conjunction with one another.

 Thanks to Alex B for suggesting this topic.

-If you will be traveling during a busy period and/or you want a specific resort and/or a particular room type, you should book a "room only" reservation as soon as you know when you'll be traveling, so that you are sure you have a room at the time you want to travel.
-If you aren't super-picky about your resort or room type and you plan to travel in a non-peak season (January, first half of February, May, September, non-holiday periods in November and December), you can probably wait until 3-6 months in advance to make your plans.
+If you will be traveling during a busy period and/or you want a specific resort and/or a particular room type, you should book a “room only” reservation as soon as you know when you’ll be traveling, so that you are sure you have a room at the time you want to travel.
+If you aren’t super-picky about your resort or room type and you plan to travel in a non-peak season (January, first half of February, May, September, non-holiday periods in November and December), you can probably wait until 2-4 months in advance to make your plans.

 "Room only" reservations can usually be changed later to reflect any discount codes or Annual Passholder discounts, if they become available.
 However, only a certain number of discounted rooms are released for each code or discount.
 If those are all taken when you call, you will not be able to switch to the discounted rate, even though you already have a reservation.